department-of-veterans-affairs/vets-website/_disability-benefits/apply-for-benefits/help.md

 #### How do I find a representative?

-1. You can find a local representative, including a recognized VSO, an attorney, or a claims agent, by state/territory, zip code, or the organization's name online using eBenefits.
+1. You can find a local representative, including a recognized VSO, an attorney, or a claims agent, by state/territory, zip code, or the organization’s name online using eBenefits.
 2. To find a VSO office located in or near your local regional benefit office, use our directory of VSOs.

 The VA Office of General Counsel also maintains a list of [VA-recognized organizations and VA-accredited individuals](http://www.va.gov/ogc/accreditation.asp) authorized to assist in the preparation, presentation, and prosecution of VA benefit claims.
 You can get more information about selecting a representative or file a complaint about your representative.